tdilauro/Simplified-wiki/One-Click-Digital.md

 ## API Basics:
 OneClick provides [API Documentation](http://developer.oneclickdigital.us/documents/getting-started).

+Base API URLs are:
+- api.oneclickdigital.us for QA
+- api.oneclickdigital.com for Prod

 The API attempts to be as RESTful as possible.
 Most request parameters are passed in the URL, and the http method the request is sent by helps differentiate between related request types.
 For example, let's say you have a library whose OneClick id is 123.
 In that library's OneClick collection, you have a book with the ISBN number 456.
 And you have a patron with OneClick id 789.
 Then, to ask to check out this book to this patron, you would sent a POST request to the URL [api_url]/123/patrons/789/checkouts/456.
 And to ask to return the book, you would send a request to the same URL, but through a DELETE http method.

 Most OneClick responses are in the JSON format.
 You'll either get a data structure containing the information you asked for, or a dictionary with an error message.
 Here, OneClick puts HTTP response codes to intensive use.
 Bad requests, data conflicts, books not found are all indicated through HTTP 500, 404, 409, etc. codes.
 The error message then provides a more detailed explanation of the problem.
 For some types of requests, you can get either an empty-bodied response or a non-JSON single word or number response.
 This is relatively rare.